Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: Numerical results of MERA-based simulation of random quantum circuits

-where $\varrho_i$ is $i$-th qubit's partial density matrix defined by the MERA tensor network.
-Having the MERA tensor network set in the initial state $\bigotimes_{i=0}^{n-1} \ket{\uparrow}$ one performs its elementary tensors' updates by solving the optimization problem Eq.~\eqref{eq:central_optimization_problem} for each subsequent gate.
-After finishing all the updates one ends up with an approximation of the final quantum program's state in the form of MERA tensor network.
+Having the MERA tensor network set in the initial state $\bigotimes_{i=0}^{n-1} \ket{\uparrow}$ one performs its elementary tensors update by maximizing fidelity for each subsequent gate.
+After finishing all the updates, one ends up with an approximation of the final quantum state.

 In order to evaluate the accuracy of the obtained approximation, we calculate the following quantity: